 Huxford, J., & Moore, M. A. (2011).
 Teaching journalism students about confidential whistleblower sources: An analysis of introductory news writing textbooks.
 Journal of College Teaching & Learning, 8(10), 1–16.

 Javadi, E., & Novotny, N. L. (2017).
 Mixed-approach social comparison for improving online discussions’ efficacy: Insights from filed experiments.
-In Proceedings of 23rd Americas Conference on Information Systems.
+Proceedings of 23rd Americas Conference on Information Systems.
 Presented at the Boston, MA.
 Boston, MA.

 Jeffers, B. (2002).
 Continuing education in research ethics for the clinical nurse.
 Journal of Continuing Nursing Education, 33(6), 265–269.